»Admissions

 - If you have been out of school for several years, you may submit letters of recommendation from those who are familiar with you in a professional setting, such as supervisors or managers who are familiar with your work

 Personal Statement: No more than three double-spaced typed pages in length.
-Address how each of the following areas have contributed to your career objectives and prepared you to begin graduate studies in marriage and family therapy:
+The statement should address how each of the following areas have contributed to your career objectives and prepared you to begin graduate studies in marriage and family therapy:

 - Educational background